 Neurofeedback Training with NeurOptimal - "Best Biohack Yet"?

 Both neurofeedback and meditation re-trains the nervous system to come into the present into a calm alert state--stressors and challenges can be dealt more more easefully, gracefully and accurately.
-In this podcast, Dave Asprey, an expert on peak performance, speaks to Dr. Valdeane Brown about Neuroptimal Neurofeedback and how he has rated it as the "best biohack yet."
-We offer Neuroptimal Neurofeedback sessions in our practice here at Neurofeedback Training Company in New York City and also rent systems by delivery anywhere in the US and Canada or pick-up at our offices in NYC, LA/Pasadena, Boulder, CO or Portland, Oregon.
+In this podcast, Dave Asprey, an expert on peak performance and founder of Bulletproof has rated NeurOptimal neurofeedback training as the "best biohack yet.".
+In his interview with co-founder of NeurOptimal Dr. Valdeane Brown we learn about his own personal story how this advanced technology helped him and what makes Dynamical Neurofeedback different.

 3. Don't Underestimate Holistic Self-Care and Making Time For It